COMPETITION RULES

 COMPETITIVE DIVISION

-This division is for dancers who take less than 9 hours of dance per week in regular technique classes.
+This division is for dancers who take 5 to 9 hours of dance per week in regular technique classes

 ACCELERATED DIVISION